Visit Portofino, this beautiful tiny village by the sea and hike along a scenic trail of the Regional Natural Park

 Itinerary: Portofino, Regional Natural Park of Portofino, Santa Margherita Ligure,

-1 - The first is a short one and runs just on the hills above Portofino reaching the lighthouse at the very end of the small peninsula.
-Hiking this trail, you can also visit Church of San Giorgio from the twelfth century, built probably on the ruins of a chapel dating back to the Longobard era between the 2nd and 4th century, where the relics of St. George, the saint patron of Portofino is preserved.
+1 - The first one is a short one and runs just on the hills above Portofino reaching the lighthouse at the very end of the small peninsula.
+Hiking this trail, you can also visit the Church of San Giorgio from the twelfth century, built probably on the ruins of a chapel dating back to the Longobard era between the 2nd and 4th century, where the relics of St. George, the saint patron of Portofino is preserved.
 Nearby you can also visit Castello di San Giorgio or Castel Brown the wonderful fortified castle surrounded by a beautiful garden.

-Anyway, whatever trail you will choose, walking along them, you will be surrounded by silence, scents of nature and colors that this beautiful and peaceful park features.
+Anyway, whatever trail you will choose, walking along them, you will be surrounded by silence, scents of nature, and colors that this beautiful and peaceful park features.
 One simply can not get enough of it as it offers so many beauties such as the cool and shady woods on the southern side, the steep and rugged coast, the lush Mediterranean vegetation, olive trees, chestnut trees, hazelnut trees, pines, and holm oaks.

-If you are a birdwatcher, the park is perfect for you, as you will have the chance to admire many different species of local birds, such as robins, chaffinches, great tits, blackbirds, jays, and many others.
-The Natural Park of Portofino is also home to many reptiles, such as various species of salamanders, frogs, and geckos, as well as mammals (wild boars, foxes, badgers, and hedgehogs and others) that will make happy animal lovers.
+If you are a birdwatcher, the park is perfect for you, as you will have the chance to watch many different species of local birds, such as robins, chaffinches, great tits, blackbirds, jays, and many others.
+The Natural Park of Portofino is also home to many reptiles, such as various species of salamanders, frogs, and geckos, as well as mammals (wild boars, foxes, badgers, and hedgehogs, and others) that will make happy animal lovers.